 “The spiritual and the physical appeared more connected, merged, evident in everyday life, and the rich Hindu masculine/feminine iconography that was everywhere, turned on my inner creative light and compelled me to paint what I always knew to be true: that we are spirits having a human experience, that we are each a part of the cosmic nature of the Universe, irrespective of gender, and that we too, as men, can embrace this viewpoint and let show our own divine beauty within.”

 “I paint the male form because it is beautiful when we let our spirit shine through, and we each have a duty to nurture beauty, grace, and understanding in the world around us.”

 In 2008 Philip also co-founded the design company Kundalini Arts, and they were commissioned to create one of the UK’s largest art installations for a chain of hotels in London and Brighton.
 Their artworks featured throughout the 150+ rooms on window blinds and as wall art.

 Soon after, they created their own fashion label and relocated back to India for manufacturing, co-designing all the prints featured on their beautiful & luxurious range of textiles.

 Their ‘wearable works of art’ have been featured in Vogue, Elle, Cosmopolitan, and Grazia magazines amongst others.

 Not content with the world of fast fashion however, they returned to Australia in 2015, as the incredible natural world around him had inspired a new artistic direction in Philip.

 “We have awe inspiring sunsets over the Indian Ocean at our doorstep, and thousands of years of Aboriginal history and culture surrounding us, what’s not to love?”

-His works can be found in private collections around the world, and he’s currently working towards an Artist Residency & exhibition for September/October 2021 in Perth, Western Australia.
+His works can be found in private collections around the world, and he’s currently working towards an Artist Residency & Exhibition for April 2022 in Perth, Western Australia.

 Email: email@example.com for prints, press, and original artwork enquiries